zippynk/ripoffbot/Readme.md

 Ripoffbot is an IRC mailbot.
 It is based off and is of jokebot by Hardmath123, and was modified into  a ripoff of Aaron Weiss's mailbot by Nathan Krantz-Fire (a.k.a zippynk).
 However, since then, it has gained several new features that said mailbot does not include.

-WARNING: THIS IS A DEVELOPMENT VERSION OF RIPOFFBOT!
-USE AT YOUR OWN RISK!

 To run ripoffbot, type `python ripoffbot.py <host> <channel (no #)> [--ssl|--plain] <nick> [--classic] [--readconfig] [--password] [--nodb]` into a terminal, replacing the placeholders with your configuration.

 The `--classic` flag enables a mode intended to mirror the original mailbot as much as possible.